vanhoangkha/Networking-fundamentals/Day51_DHCP_Snooping.md

 - Messages sent by DHCP CLIENTS:
     - DISCOVER
     - REQUEST
-    - RELEASE = Used to tell the SERVER that the CLIENT no longer needs its IP ADDRESS
+    - RELEASE = Used to tell the SERVER that the CLIENT no longer needs its Địa chỉ IP
-    - DECLINE = Used to DECLINE the IP ADDRESS offered by a DHCP SERVER
+    - DECLINE = Used to DECLINE the Địa chỉ IP offered by a DHCP SERVER

 ---

 HOW DOES IT WORK?

-- If a DHCP MESSAGE is received on a TRUSTED PORT, forward it as normal without inspection
+- If a DHCP MESSAGE is received on a TRUSTED Cổng, forward it as normal without inspection
-- If a DHCP MESSAGE is received on an UNTRUSTED PORT, inspect it and act as follows:
+- If a DHCP MESSAGE is received on an UNTRUSTED Cổng, inspect it and act as follows:
     - If it is a DHCP SERVER message, discard it
     - If it as a DHCP CLIENT message, perform the following checks:
         - DISCOVER / REQUEST messages :
-            - Check if the FRAME’S SOURCE MAC ADDRESS and the DHCP MESSAGE’S CHADDR FIELDS match.
+            - Check if the Khung’S SOURCE Địa chỉ MAC and the DHCP MESSAGE’S CHADDR FIELDS match.
                 - MATCH = FORWARD
                 - MISMATCH = DISCARD
         - RELEASE / DECLINE messages:
-            - Check if the PACKET’S SOURCE IP ADDRESS and the receiving INTERFACE match the entry in the *DHCP SNOOPING BINDING TABLE*
+            - Check if the Gói tin’S SOURCE Địa chỉ IP and the receiving Giao diện match the entry in the *DHCP Snooping BINDING TABLE*
                 - MATCH = FORWARD
                 - MISMATCH = DISCARD

-- When a CLIENT successfully leases an IP ADDRESS from a SERVER, create a new entry in the *DHCP SNOOPING BINDING TABLE*
+- When a CLIENT successfully leases an Địa chỉ IP from a SERVER, create a new entry in the *DHCP Snooping BINDING TABLE*

 ---

-DHCP SNOOPING CONFIGURATION
+DHCP Snooping Cấu hình

 ![image](https://github.com/psaumur/CCNA/assets/106411237/729466dc-9432-47d2-8799-652fa064b058)

-SWITCH 2’s CONFIGURATION
+Switch 2’s Cấu hình

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8d6cacb8-ffd8-4cf0-bd96-fe9978377989)

-SWITCH 1’s CONFIGURATION
+Switch 1’s Cấu hình

 ![image](https://github.com/psaumur/CCNA/assets/106411237/bb11e4fd-a340-4dd3-a6f5-3cd280fc5a13)

-DHCP SNOOPING RATE-LIMITING
+DHCP Snooping RATE-LIMITING

-- DHCP SNOOPING can limit the RATE at which DHCP messages are allowed to enter an INTERFACE
+- DHCP Snooping can limit the RATE at which DHCP messages are allowed to enter an Giao diện
-- If the RATE of DHCP messages crosses the configured LIMIT, the INTERFACE is `err-disabled`
+- If the RATE of DHCP messages crosses the configured LIMIT, the Giao diện is `err-disabled`
-- Like with PORT SECURITY, the interface can be manually re-enabled, or automatically re-enabled with `errdisable recovery`
+- Like with Cổng Bảo mật, the Giao diện can be manually re-enabled, or automatically re-enabled with `errdisable recovery`

 ![image](https://github.com/psaumur/CCNA/assets/106411237/6586df19-5a58-4ca3-a316-bd0aeb2ce67c)

-- You wouldn’t set the limit rate to 1 since it’s so low, it would shut the port immediately but this shows how RATE-LIMITING works
+- You wouldn’t set the limit rate to 1 since it’s so low, it would shut the Cổng immediately but this shows how RATE-LIMITING works

 `errdisable recovery cause dhcp-rate-limit`